Fyzxs/IMock/README.md

 The C# version is actively used for UWP projects where normal mocking frameworks can not be used.
 It's also used on other projects due to the simplicity over mocking frameworks.

 #### What does this do?
-The intended purpose of the library is three things to simplify creation of Fakes.
+The intended purpose of the library is three things to simplify creation of Mocks.

 1) Able to provide multiple values
 2) Able to throw exceptions